Pmreynolds89/PythonPrograms/CoronaRelated/README.md

 # PythonPrograms
 - CoronaInfo1.2
   - Gathers data from multiple sites to track the numbers of Corona cases in the world, USA, and states.
-Number of cases and deaths is saved to text.
+Number of cases and deaths are saved to text.
 - CoronaInfo 1.2Auto
   - Changes file structure to save to a specified location instead of where the program was run.
 - CoronaInfo2.0